lucianoiw/jYmbed/README.md

 jYmbed
 ======

-Embed videos from youtube by the url of the video

 jYmbed is a jQuery simple plugin for embedding a Youtube videos from a url of the video.
 It provides a full and flexible toolset for embedding Youtube videos.

 Documentation